pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- broken shared state
+- broken shared state, where several threads mutate the same data and the result becomes inconsistent
-- `synchronized` vs atomics
+- `synchronized` vs atomics, meaning when you need a full critical section versus one small thread-safe variable update
-- `volatile`
+- `volatile`, which gives visibility of the latest value across threads but does not make compound updates atomic
-- concurrent collections
+- concurrent collections that stay safer under multi-threaded access than plain collections
-- `CompletableFuture`
+- `CompletableFuture` for composing asynchronous work without blocking the caller thread the whole time
-- virtual threads
+- virtual threads for high-concurrency blocking-style code without paying for one heavyweight platform thread per task

 ### `integration/async-boundaries`